Dockerfile with multi-layer dependencies using uv and pyproject.toml

 Docker lifecycle and Dockerfile

-and how it affects each stage in the Docker lifecycle.
+Before diving into the main content, I’ll first explain the importance of writing a good Dockerfile and how it affects each stage in the Docker lifecycle.
 If you are already familiar with Docker and its core concepts, you can skip straight to the main course.

 Docker lifecycle